Please read before completing the registration form.

 Please do not register with the Mental Health and Wellbeing service; please access our urgent support information.

-Counsellors and Psychological Practitioners will be working from their home environment and as such, we will ask that you recognise this fact and agree to home based Mental Health and Wellbeing services.
+Counsellors and Psychological Practitioners will be working from both the University campus and their home environment and as such, we will ask that you recognise this fact and agree to home based Mental Health and Wellbeing services.
 We also ask that you are registered with a local GP before you complete the registration form.

 On this page you will find information regarding: